- 16 Mar 2026

 Deliver (edit all users) | X | X | X | X | X |

-Understand the options for setting up a new user.
+Understand the options for setting up new user accounts.
 The following definitions are described in more detail in the related articles:

-The members of the Slate community provide a wealth of information when it comes to shared experiences and lessons learned.
-Take advantage of those who have already built their user permissions.
+The Slate community offers a wealth of shared experiences and lessons learned.
+Consider leveraging insights from institutions that have already established their user permission structures.

 Forums

-Review the Community Conversation Calendar in Home Slate and look for upcoming permissions-related sessions.
+Review the Community Conversation calendar in Home Slate and look for upcoming permissions-related sessions.
 Submit questions in your registration form so the Client Support Engineers (moderators) can include that information in their agenda.
-Come prepared to speak to your user permissions plan, ask questions, and participate in the conversation, and you will leave with a clearer picture of how to move forward in building out your user permissions.

 Learning Lab

-Sign in to the Learning Lab and look for additional courses your team members have yet to take regarding user permissions.
+Sign in to the Learning Lab to explore additional courses on user permissions that your team members have not yet completed.